Hello Are you worried about your Pet? We’re here to help…

 What is hyperthermia in dogs?

 Hyperthermia means a high temperature and occurs when dogs are no longer able to self-regulate and keep their temperature at the normal level.
-A fever is another way the temperature can be increased, but this is when the dog’s body increases its temperature to try and fight off infection or as a response to inflammation.
+A fever is another way a dog’s temperature can be increased, but this is when the dog’s body increases its temperature to try and fight off infection or as a response to inflammation.
 Sometimes it can be difficult to tell the two apart.
-Do not confuse with hypothermia, which is a dangerous drop in body temperature.
+Do not confuse with hypothermia, which is a dangerous drop in a dog’s body temperature.

 Urgent treatment may be needed if your dog has hyperthermia so please contact your vet as soon as possible for advice or, out of hours, your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.

 Read our in-depth advice article on heat stroke

 What causes hyperthermia?